 Dogs are man’s best friend.
 They’re our loyal companions and wherever we go, they follow – whether that’s for a run in the park, a walk along the beach, to the cafe for brunch, and now for many of us, to the office.

-If you’re a proud owner used to bringing your pooch along to the pub, you might be disappointed to hear that popular watering hole, JD Wetherspoon, has chosen to enforce a strict ‘No Dogs Allowed’ policy, which came into effect on 10 September.
+If you’re a proud owner used to bringing your pooch along to the pub, you might be disappointed to hear that popular watering hole, JD Wetherspoon, has chosen to enforce a strict ‘No Dogs Allowed’ policy, which came into effect in 2018.

 A company statement cited by the Independent explains how a policy banning pooches from inside of the pubs and around beer garden tables has been in place for years, but only leniently enforced at each branch manager’s discretion.

 “After much consideration, we will now be strictly enforcing this policy everywhere,” read the statement.

 Ultimately, it’s up to the owner or manager of every cafe, pub, bar and restaurant to decide whether or not dogs are allowed in their establishment.
 Meaning, it’s always best to check in advance if you’re planning to take your dog to dinner with you!

 Let’s take a look at some of the other rules surrounding dogs in public spaces…